carpentries/carpentries.org-archive/_posts/2020/05/2020-15-29-south-africa-online-workshop.md

 - Always have a **"back-up" instructor** just incase something goes wrong (Murphy!)<br><br>
 - SADiLaR are looking into ways how we can **support learners within South Africa with limited access** to internet attend online Carpentry workshops!<br><br>

-> *"Really like the digital format and hope it can be expanded on in future!"*

 >"*Overall this is the best workshop I have been to in a long time and 100% the best online workshop ever*."